aflashyrhetoric/aflashyrhetoric.github.io/content/posts/amplify.md

 But it's my belief that we've collectively lost sight of just how grotesquely imbalanced things actually are.

-Well, that's not the whole picture - ignorance is just a part of the issue.
-There are those who simply don't know.
-Then, there are those who know but have lost hope.
-Others still who know but simply don't care.
+It's not *just* that we're ignorant.
+There are those who know, but have lost hope.
+There are those who cannot afford to care because they're burnt to exhaustion while trying to stay afloat.
+Some just don't give a shit.

 And then there are those select few that *know* and gleefully perpetuate the imbalance.
-The ones who are ecstatic that you don't know, don't care, and sit hopeless.
+The ones who are ecstatic that you don't know, that you don't care, that you're hopeless.

 ---

 I am not here to recruit you to a cause or to perpetuate an ideology.
-I aim to give you a set of data and then ask you a series of questions.
-My hope is that by the end of all this, one of two outcomes will come to pass:
+I aim to give you a set of facts and then ask you a series of questions so you can draw your own conclusions.
+My hope is that by the end of all this, one of two things will come to pass:

-Either, I will understand what the fuck is going on, or, you will.

-Because one of us is behaving insanely.
-And I'm going mad trying to figure out who it is.
+Either, I will understand what the fuck is going on - or *you* will.
+Because one of us is behaving insanely - in a way that makes no real sense.

 ---